-- a preliminary bibliography to indicate essential secondary sources in the field, and
+- a preliminary bibliography to indicate essential secondary sources in the field

-- set out what the student proposes to investigate.
-The source materials to be used in the research should be named and, where relevant, discussed.
-The extent, location, and availability of sources that are not readily available should be cited;
+- report the student’s investigation, citing and discussing source materials to be used in the research, including extent, location, and availability of sources that are not readily available

-- state how this dissertation is likely to advance our knowledge.
-If the student has already made preliminary soundings in the source material, any results should be indicated;
+- state how this dissertation is likely to advance our knowledge, indicating any results from preliminary soundings in the source material

-- put forward a hypothesis, if one has been formulated.
+- propose a hypothesis, if one has been formulated.